Tombs at Mount Vernon

 Jane Charlotte Blackburn Washington (August 23, 1786-September 6, 1855): The widow of John Augustine Washington, II.
 Her body was placed in the tomb on September 10, 1855.

-Between 50 to 75 people were buried at the slave burial ground.
+Between 50 to 75 people were buried at the enslaved burial ground.
 The individual graves, however, are no longer marked.
-The burial ground is believed to include:
+The burial ground is believed to include the graves of: